klikli-dev/modonomicon/docs/getting-started-mod-devs/step-by-step-with-datagen.md

     This will create a new book with the id "demo" (the code for that follows in the next step) and add it to the list of books to be generated.

-3. Now we add the method we're calling above to the bottom of the file:
+3. Now we add the method we're calling above to the bottom of the file, before the last `}`:
     ```java
     private BookModel makeDemoBook(String bookName) {
         //The lang helper keeps track of the "DescriptionIds", that is, the language keys for translations, for us